 Casa Angelina has two.
-Inside the hotel, a heated hydrotherapy pool bubbles away under a constellation of fibre optics on the ceilings.
-Out on the decked terrace, a sun-warmed counter-current pool is surrounded by white day-beds and parasols.
+Inside the hotel, a heated hydrotherapy pool bubbles away.
+Out on the decked terrace, a sun-warmed pool is surrounded by white day-beds and parasols.

 Steep steps are everywhere in these parts, so heels will need stowable back-up – pack some handbaggable flats.
 Pashminas and hairspray will keep your precious tresses in place while speeding along the coast by boat.

 Reception can arrange a personal trainer and if you have a room with a terrace you can practice your stretches and sun salutations to inspiring views, with private yoga and pilates classes.